 Multiband compressors are still used by mastering engineers to master problematic mixes that require micro editing for specific frequency ranges.
 They are also very useful when used in the DAW’s groups as they can treat a whole range of frequencies in one simple process -using MBC to treat the drum group is quite a common practice.

-In the video I use a rich and dynamic Hip Hop mix to show you how to use FabFilter’s Pro MB multiband compressor to process different frequency bands.
+In the Multiband Compression – what is it and how do you use it video, I use a rich and dynamic Hip Hop mix to show you how to use FabFilter’s Pro MB multiband compressor to process different frequency bands.
 I explain how the MBC works and what each parameter does.
 I end by using different settings to achieve different results and make sure to explain the processes step by step.

 Topics covered in this video are: